 This research is, however, almost exclusively from high-income countries, as are many of the initiatives to enhance disease knowledge, such as those from the American Heart Association (19) and American Medical Association.(20) Yet nearly three-quarters of the 17 million cardiovascular disease (CVD) deaths worldwide occur in low-and middle-income countries.(21, 22) Health knowledge is also closely linked with other determinants of health such as socioeconomic position (23, 24); such that individuals from lower socio-economic background are less likely to acquire health knowledge, and develop health literacy (19, 23, 25).
 Thus, if measures are to be adopted that improve knowledge of health and disease then it will be important to have information on how this varies with markers of socio-economic status such as education or household wealth in different settings, and how it correlates with cardiovascular health behaviours.

-The primary objective research question of this study is to examine the relationship between two aspects of health knowledge: i) awareness of health of effect of tobacco smoking among current and former smokers and ii) awareness of preventive actions for heart disease and stroke among those diagnosed with hypertension and their relationship with adoption of heart healthy behaviours such as smoking cessation and utilisation of antihypertensive treatment using a large cross-cohort study that has collected consistent data from low and middle-income countries.
+The primary research question of this study is to examine the relationship between two aspects of health knowledge: i) awareness of health of effect of tobacco smoking among current and former smokers and ii) awareness of preventive actions for heart disease and stroke among those diagnosed with hypertension and their relationship with adoption of heart healthy behaviours such as smoking cessation and utilisation of antihypertensive treatment using a large cross-cohort study that has collected consistent data from low and middle-income countries.

 2 METHODS